Medfakhir/footlive/README.md

 ### Memory Issues on Vercel

 If you encounter memory issues on Vercel, you may need to adjust the memory allocation in `vercel.json`.
 The current configuration allocates 3008MB to API functions.

+## API Integration

+This project includes a public API that can be integrated into other websites.
+The API provides access to live football match data scraped from BeSoccer.

+For detailed API documentation, see [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).

+A simple example of how to integrate the API into another website can be found in [example-integration.html](./example-integration.html).

 ## License